 Players must wear shin guards, completely covered by socks.
 Shin guards should cover 80 percent of the shin and may not be altered, such as by cutting retaining straps.
 The referee may preclude a player from participating with inadequate or altered shin guards.

-FIFA acceptable sport shoes or sneakers are required.
+Sport shoes or sneakers are required.
 Metal cleats shall not be worn.
-Hard casts that are not completely padded are prohibited.
+Toe cleats such as those found on baseball shoes are not allowed.
+Hard casts must be completely padded.
 Players who wear glasses should wear a safety strap; safety lenses are recommended.
 Watches, necklaces, rings, bracelets, earrings, unzipped jackets, hard-brimmed hats, hoods, barrettes, any metal or hard objects worn in hair, or other items that constitute a potential danger to the player, or another player, shall not be worn.
 Taping over pierced ear studs is specifically not permitted.
 Medical alert and religious jewelry may be worn if made sufficiently safe to the satisfaction of the referee such as by taping to the body.

 In judging the suitability or safety of a player's uniform and equipment, the referee's decision is final.
 However, an item deemed safe prior to the game may become unsafe in the opinion of the referee at any time during the game.